plasmodic/ecto/doc/source/overview/modules.rst

 ecto cells should be rather self contained, use common types for tendrils (int, float, cv::Mat, pcl::PointCloud), etc ...

-The ``ectomodule`` cmake macro will yield an shared library artifact in your build, that has no lib prefix.
+The ``ectomodule`` cmake macro will yield a shared library artifact in your build, that has no lib prefix.
 This shared library is accessible to python if it is in the python python path.